sintel-dev/Orion/README.md

 The library makes use of a number of **automated machine learning** tools developed under [Data to AI Lab at MIT](https://dai.lids.mit.edu/).

-**Recent news:** Read about using an Orion pipeline on NYC taxi dataset in a blog series:
+Read about using an Orion pipeline on NYC taxi dataset in a blog series:

 [Part 1: Learn about unsupervised time series anomaly detection](https://t.co/yIFVM1oRwQ?amp=1) | [Part 2: Learn how we use GANs to solving the problem? ](https://link.medium.com/cGsBD0Fevbb) | [Part 3: How does one evaluate anomaly detection pipelines?](https://link.medium.com/FqCrFXMevbb)
 :--------------------------------------:|:---------------------------------------------:|:--------------------------------------------: